 About Health Alliance

-Health Alliance is an insurance provider offering coverage in Illinois, Iowa, Ohio, Washington and Indiana.
+Health Alliance is an insurance provider offering coverage in Illinois, Iowa, Ohio, Washington, and Indiana.
 Health Alliance offers plans for a variety of groups, including individuals, families, employer-sponsored plans and state employee plans.
-Each of these plan types offer addiction treatment coverage, but associated out-of-pocket costs will vary.
+Each of these plan types offers addiction treatment coverage, but associated out-of-pocket costs will vary.

 Health Alliance Insurance offers three types of insurance plans.
 These include: